gyunaev/birdtray/README.md

 If Birdtray shows the wrong number of unread messages, it can be caused by a corrupt mork file.
 This can often be fixed by using the `Repair` functionality in Thunderbird in the mail folder settings.

-Generally Birdtray expects a spec-compliant desktop manager.
+Generally, Birdtray expects a spec-compliant desktop manager.
 If you're using a barebone or non-standard/light/simple desktop manager, it is very likely that some features of Birdtray will not work properly.
 Most likely candidates are hiding and restoring Thunderbird window(s) - including their position and state.
 But sometimes even a system tray icon isn't shown.
-Linux Mint with Cinnamon seem to be one particularly troublesome distro which reports many issues.
+Linux Mint with Cinnamon seems to be one particularly troublesome distro which reports many issues.

 Working with Wayland: at this moment Birdtray partially works with Wayland - email monitoring functionality works, but show/hide does not.
 Please track the issue https://github.com/gyunaev/birdtray/issues/426 to see the current status.
-Please do not report Wayland-related issues unless you built Birdtray from source yourself.
+Please do not report Wayland-related issues unless you built Birdtray from the source yourself.

 ## Submitting bugs and feature requests

-Please use Github issue tracker.
+Please use the GitHub issue tracker.
 Please attach the log output, if relevant.
 It could be obtained from Settings -> Advanced (tab) -> Show Log Window (button) -> copy-paste from it into bug report.

 ### Translations